 The Concorde Bar operates just like the Concorde rooms in London Heathrow, New York JFK, and Washington, DC – available exclusively to British Airways top customers.
 Even though the new British Airways lounge doesn’t match up with the Emirates ground experience, it will help make travel to Dubai much more appealing for Oneworld customers.

 You can access the Al Majlis lounges irrespective of your class of travel out of Dubai Airport.
 Al Majlis has 25 VIP lounges, divided between Terminal 3 and concourses B, C, and D, featuring flat screens and Wi-Fi zones.

 If you book into an Al Majlis Lounge, you can enjoy breakfast, lunch, and dinner plus free drinks as well as a dedicated BMW series 7 cars latest model transportation between the Al Majlis terminal and departure gates and arriving flights.
 They also offer a dedicated Dubai Duty-Free outlet, VIP parking, and drop-off at the curbside for quick access and prayer rooms for men and women.

 There is also an Al Majlis Arrival, Departure, and Transit at a VIP facility separate from the public terminals.
-To make your life easier, all travel formalities, including check-in, immigration, and baggage, are handled by a personal assistant.
+All travel formalities, including check-in, immigration, and baggage, are handled by a personal assistant to make your life easier.